 - (1) Procedure.
-When the time periods in this rule have expired: - (A) any party may move to dismiss an action for lack of prosecution; or - (B) the court may, on its own, issue an order to show cause why an action should not be dismissed for lack of prosecution.
-After briefing, the court may hold a hearing or take the matter under submission, as provided by local rules on motion practice.
+When the time periods in this rule have expired: - (A) any party may move to dismiss an action for lack of prosecution; or - (B) the court may, on its own motion, after notice to the parties, dismiss any action for want of prosecution.